webiny/docs.webiny.com/docs/api-development/commodo/crash-course.md

 // In the following code, note the "populate" and "validate" methods.
 // These exist because we've used "withFields" HOF.

-// Will throw data type error, cannot populate a number with a string. animal.populate({ age: "7" });
+// Will throw data type error, cannot populate a "number" field with a string value. animal.populate({ age: "7" });

 // This will work.